-This interface will be.
+This interface will be asynchronous.
 Clinical system will call immediately the P11 system to get the open Purchase Order/Outbound Delivery data via PI system.

 The determination logic will consider only Document items related to a material, that means service and limit items are not in scope.
 The system will consider also free text items.
 Document items, which are not blocked, released and not fully received.

+Logic for the HIS Purchase Requisition Number and HIS Purchase Requisition Item Number:

+The HIS purchase requisition number and HIS purchase requisition item number will be obtained from “Requirement Tracking Number” field (EKPO_ BEDNR) in inSITE P11 system., the first 8 characters in “Requirement Tracking Number” field will be considered as HIS purchase requisition number and the left ones will be considered as HIS purchase requisition item number.

 Post Goods Receipt